 - comes together very quickly

-- it’s lighter in calories than using traditional pie crust
+- it’s a skinny chicken pot pie!
+Way lighter in calories than using traditional pie crust

 - the ingredients are either in your pantry or waiting to be picked up on the way home from work!